iloaiza/Incoherent_density/README.md

 Code written by Ignacio Loaiza G. ignacio.loaiza@mail.utoronto.ca

+Used for generating all the data and figures in
 [1] - I. Loaiza, A. F. Izmaylov, and P. Brumer.
 Computational approaches to efficient generation of the stationary state for incoherent light excitation.
 (Submitted)

+## Usage
-include all libraries with include("include.jl").
+Run using the Julia language.
+First include all libraries with 'include("include.jl")'.

-If rhodopsin.h5 in DATA folder exists, can load all rhodopsin values with "loading("rhodopsin")".
-Otherwise, run fdebug() with uncommented rhodopsin section for generating Hamiltonian and Franck-Condon wavefunction.
+If this is the first run and rhodopsin.h5 does not exist, generate it using fdebug().
+Otherwise load using 'loading("rhodopsin")'.
+This loads rhodopsin model Hamiltonian and Franck-Condon wavefunction. fdebug.jl module also has examples for generating the LVC Hamiltonian and Franck-Condon wavefunction.

 ## General methodologies